 SAS Numeric functions that work with the Missing Values

-A period represents a missing numeric value in SAS whereas a character missing value is represented by a blank.
+A period indicates a missing numeric value in SAS, and a blank signifies a missing character value.

-You can use the MISSING function to determine missing values for both numeric and character.
-This function returns a value of true or 1 if its argument is a missing value else it returns false or 0.
+You can use the MISSING function to find missing values in your data.
+It returns true or 1 if a value is missing, and false or 0 if it is not.

 data values;